 Anatomy of ESI Maps

-Environmental Sensitivity Index (ESI) maps provide a concise summary of coastal resources that are at risk if an oil spill occurs nearby.
+Environmental Sensitivity Index (ESI) maps provide a concise summary of coastal resources that are at risk if an oil or chemical spill occurs nearby.
 Examples of at-risk resources include birds, shellfish beds, sensitive shorelines (such as coral reefs), and public beaches and parks.
 This section is a brief introduction to the basic elements of ESI maps.

 Front of ESI Maps

 Shorelines are color-coded to show their sensitivity to oiling.
 For example, shorelines shown in red at right are salt marshes that are especially vulnerable to oil.
 Symbols mark locations important to spill responders, such as areas where seals or sea lions congregate or breed (marked with the brown seals and sea lions symbol), areas where different kinds of birds concentrate for feeding or nesting, and areas used by people (such as the aquaculture facility shown on this map with the AQ or the recreational beach marked by the sun umbrella).